Changissnz/short_bedtime_stories_for_damned_children/README.md

 ## He That Is Corrupt
 **Morality is not simple input/output.
 Not every action results in a desired reaction.**

-He that is corrupt but pays his indulgences goes about his day, riding around and getting it like any other day.
+He that is corrupt but pays his indulgences goes about his day, riding around and getting it like any other fine day in his exuberant life.
 Is he a banker, a merchant, an officer, or some other kind of elite?
 Who knows on that?